 NOTE added by Roarke Tracy: It took my father four years after his accident in 1999 to be able to concentrate on Tai Chi moves to where he could complete the form.
 He now practices every day and tells me it is the only way he can control pain.

-That aside, once the form is memorized and the student can mimic the instructor, the process of developing the mental and spirit state, where a "insubstantial spirit rises to the top of the head", begins.
-This is probably the easiest aspect of Tai Chi to learn, yet I've seldom found an instructor who can explain it, let alone a student who can exercise Xu ling ding Jin.
-This, like intention, can be demonstrated, and most students can experience it in less than ten minutes.
-There is, however, a conflict in maintaining the "insubstantial spirit" once Chi is developed, and moving Chi.
+That aside, once the form is memorized and the student can mimic the instructor, the process of developing the mental and spirit state, where a "insubstantial spirit rises to the top of the head," begins.
+This is probably the easiest aspect of Tai Chi to experience, yet I've seldom found an instructor who can explain it, let alone a student who can exercise Xu ling ding Jin 虚灵顶劲.
+This, like intention, can be demonstrated, and most students can feel it in less than ten minutes although the "feeling" of Xu ling ding Jin dose not mean you can maintain it for more than a few seconds let alone utilize it.
+That takes practice, and even then the "insubstantial spirit" is lost as soon as you move.
+There is, however, a conflict in maintaining the "insubstantial spirit" once Chi is being development, as Xu ling ding Jin is the beginning of Chi, and despite what Tai Chi "experts" theorize, neither Xu Ling ding Jin nor Chi flow naturally.
+If they did, everyone would quickly develop Chi.
 But until one has developed Chi, this is not important, because the purpose at this point is not to develop Chi but to develop stillness.

 There are 108 postures in the Yang Cheng-fu form as it was taught to my brother Al Tracy, and me.
 I counted 242 moves in the form back in 1967, and may have missed some by combining one move with another, but the exact number was so trivial I never revisited it because 108 is a mythical number, representing the 36 beneficial spirits in the north and the 72 malevolent spirits one faces to the south.
 The beginning student will perform the 108 postures in about 15 minutes, while the advanced student will take 30 minutes or more, and when one's breathing is mastered, the form will take close to an hour.
 But this requires complete relaxation and a meditative state.